Su-ok/Driver-Drowsiness-Detection-System/README.md

+## **Tip**
+- Can refer to main branch or [here](https://github.com/Su-ok/Driver-Drowsiness-Detection-System) for better understanding of the project

 # Driver-Drowsiness-Detection-System
-# Driver Drowsiness Detection System to avoid accidents due to drowsiness
+## Driver Drowsiness Detection System to avoid accidents due to drowsiness

 1. Installation of the required module:- OpenCV, keras, TensorFlow, Pygame.
 2. Creation of the dialog box